amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Backend Architecture/Authentication System.md

 **:Error Types**
 - **"Username already exists"**: Thrown when registering with existing username
+- **"Username not found"**: Thrown for invalid login credentials
-- **"Invalid username or password"**: Thrown for invalid login credentials
+- **"Incorrect password"**: Thrown for invalid login credentials
+- **"Invalid recovery code"**: Thrown when recovery code is not found
+- **"Password must be at least 6 characters long"**: Thrown when new password is too short
+- **"Authentication required"**: Thrown when user is not authenticated

 **:Error Flow**
 ```mermaid